GoEnder/Votifier-mk2/README.md

 The private key scrambles it in a way that only the public key can read.
 If the private key sends out a message, anyone can read it.

 The public key scrambles it in a way that only the private key can read.
 If the public key sends out a message, only the private key can read it.

 How is this relevant?
 -------------------
+In **Votifier-mk2**
-In Votifier-mk2, all messages are sent from the website using the private key, anyone can read them.
+All messages are sent from the website using the private key, anyone can read them.
 Nobody can pretend to be that website.
 _**This, is secure**_

+In **Votifier**
-In Votifier, all messages are sent from the website using the public key, nobody but the server can read them.
+All messages are sent from the website using the public key, nobody but the server can read them.
 Anyone with the public key can send them to the server.
 _**This, is not secure**_